Cart

 Zenmuse L1 vs L2

-To ensure accuracy and the ability to compare the L2 to the L1, our team kept universal setting for both payloads where possible, with expectations to the return mode, which went from dual return to penta return on the L2 and the IMU warm up time, which isn't required on the L2.
+This excludes the return mode, which went from dual return to penta return on the L2 and the IMU warm-up time, which is no longer applicable to the L2.

 Payload Zenmuse L1 Zenmuse L2